Water Contest (100 points)

-- How much water is the house expected to use compared to a standard code-compliant house?
+- To what extent is the competition prototype house expected to use less water than a comparable code-built house?

-- Does the design encourage a homeowner to use less water?
+- How successfully does the design encourage a homeowner to use less water than a typical homeowner?

-- How well are water conservation strategies integrated into other design elements of the house?
+- How well are the consideration of water usage and the strategies employed integrated into other elements of the competition prototype?

 - Reclamation and Reuse

-- Are health and safety considered in water reclamation and reuse?
+- How successfully does the team consider health and safety in the approach to water reclamation and reuse?

 For complete information, see the Solar Decathlon 2017 rules.
 Solar Decathlon teams should always refer to the rules.